bencawkwell/launch_df/README.md

     dwarf-fortress --skip-intro

+Another useful feature is the option to update the raw directory in your saved games, something you typically need to do after switching tile sets:

+    dwarffortress --update-saves

 Todo
 ----

 * Add more settings to be modified using command line arguments.
-* Restore setting after df quits.
+* Restore settings after df quits.
-* An argument to update existing saves with the raw directory from the df_linux directory (useful when a new tile set has been added).